David Beckham: Style of play

 Beckham scoring with a bending free kick in 2007.
-His typical pose when striking free-kicks or crossing the ball in open play, his body leans to the left to generate extra whip on the ball.
+His typical pose when striking free kicks or crossing the ball in open play, his body leans to the left to generate extra whip on the ball.

 Throughout his career, Beckham was considered one of the best and most recognisable players of his generation, as well as one of the greatest free-kick exponents of all time.
-As of September 2023, Beckham ranks joint-5th all time (alongside Lionel Messi) in goals scored from direct free kicks with 65.
+In September 2023, Beckham was ranked joint-5th all time (alongside Lionel Messi) in goals scored from direct free kicks with sixty-five.
 Beckham has been rated by some pundits as one of the greatest wide midfielders of all time.
 Predominantly right-footed, his range of passing, vision, crossing ability and bending free-kicks enabled him to create chances for teammates or score goals, attributes that saw him excel as a right winger, despite his lack of significant pace.
 Unlike his Manchester United teammate Ryan Giggs on the opposite wing, Beckham preferred to beat players through his movement and passing, rather than going at opponents directly with the ball.
 He formed a strong partnership on the right side of the pitch with full-back Gary Neville during his time with the club, due to their understanding, as well as Neville's ability to get forward with his overlapping runs, get on the end of Beckham's passes, and deliver crosses into the box whenever the latter was heavily marked.

 Although Beckham primarily played on the right flank, he was also used as a central midfielder throughout his career (occasionally with Manchester United, but in particular with Real Madrid and AC Milan), and on rare instances as a deep-lying playmaker, in particular in his later career, to compensate for his physical decline with his advancing age.
 Beckham felt that his best role was on the right, although he personally preferred playing in the centre.
 In addition to his passing, crossing, and prowess from set-pieces, Beckham stood out for his stamina and defensive work-rate on the pitch, having played both as an attacking midfielder and as a box-to-box midfielder in his youth; he was occasionally deployed as a wing-back.
 Moreover, he was also an accurate striker of the ball from distance, as well as being a competent penalty taker.
 He also drew praise in the media for his ball control and ability to create space for himself on the pitch, as well as his anticipation, composure, determination, athleticism, dedication, and intelligence as a footballer.